jesushuerta/PQC/_posts/YYYY-MM-DD-1-QC_Intro.md

 Similarly, ECC, another extensively used cryptographic method, relies on the complexity of solving the discrete logarithm problem on elliptic curves.
 However, Shor's algorithm can efficiently solve this problem on a quantum computer, undermining the security provided by ECC.

-## The Significance of Quantum-Resistant Cryptography
+## The Significance of Quantum-Resistant and Quantum Cryptography

-The quantum threat to classical cryptographic systems requires a response the exploration and adoption of quantum-resistant cryptographic techniques - Post-Quantum Cryptography (PQC).
-Post-Quantum Cryptography refers to a new generation of cryptographic algorithms explicitly designed to withstand attacks from quantum computers.
+The quantum threat to classical cryptographic systems requires a response to defed the protection of sensible data and information.
+Two different approaches appear here.
+One begins with the exploration and adoption of quantum-resistant cryptographic techniques - Post-Quantum Cryptography (PQC).
+Post-Quantum Cryptography is based on computational security, this means a new generation of cryptographic algorithms that run on classical computers, explicitly designed to withstand attacks from quantum computers.
+The alternative approach is quantum cryptography, that is based on (quantum) physical security.
+So, any implementation of quantum cryptography requires a hardware.
+The cryptographic paradigm for quantum cryptography is known as Quantum Key Distribution (QKD).

 ###     Characteristics of Post-Quantum Cryptography

-Post-Quantum Cryptographic algorithms are rooted in mathematical problems that remain challenging for both classical and quantum computers to solve.
+Post-Quantum Cryptographic algorithms are also rooted in trapdoor functions, but now the mathematical problems must remain challenging for both classical and quantum computers to solve.
 They provide a robust defense against quantum attacks, ensuring the security and confidentiality of sensitive data in the quantum era.
+NIST started in 2016 a PQC Standardization Process resulting in four algorithms to be standardized, but opened again in 2022 for more and will evaluate during 2023 the 40 candidates submitted.

+###     Quantum Key Distribution
+Quantum Key Distribution or QKD fights the quantum threat with quantum physics.
+The assumption here that relying on this quantum phenomena the security is intrisic, so there is no way a hacker using quantum power can beat quantum cryptography.
+But this is true in theory.
+The ltechnological loopholes in the physical implementation can be exploited by hackers to break the protocol.
+This approach is also new, but advancements are progressing fast.

 ###     Ensuring Long-Term Security

-The importance of Post-Quantum Cryptography lies in its capability to ensure long-term security in the digital age.
-As quantum computing technology advances, classical cryptographic systems could become vulnerable to attacks, making the transition to quantum-resistant solutions imperative.
+The importance of PQC and QKD lie in its capability to ensure long-term security in the future quantum age.
+Both approaches can coexist and for sure will evolve.
+As quantum computing technology matures, classical cryptographic systems could become vulnerable to attacks making the transition to quantum-resistant solutions imperative.
+Inclusive current PQC algorithms considered secure today could present flaws later.
+Any PQC strategy should include the capabilities to ease a continuous transition process between algorithms, what is called crypto agility framework.

 ## Conclusion

 Quantum computing holds immense promise for various fields, but it poses a significant challenge to classical cryptographic systems.
-Shor's algorithm threatens the security provided by RSA and ECC, calling for the adoption of Post-Quantum Cryptography to safeguard our data and communications in the quantum era.
-In the subsequent chapters, we will delve deeper into the principles of Post-Quantum Cryptography and its applications, exploring its role in securing our digital future.
+Mainly, Shor's algorithm threatens the security provided by RSA and ECC, calling for the adoption of Post-Quantum Cryptography to safeguard our data and communications in the quantum era.
+New quantum algorithms may appear in the future demanding an strategy able to help with this initial transition to PQC and potential algorithm updates.